Bastien-Rab/Detection_faux_billets/README.md

 # 💶 Automatic Detection of Counterfeit Banknotes for ONCFM

-This project, completed as part of my Data Analytics training, aimed to develop a solution capable of automatically identifying counterfeit euro banknotes based on their geometric characteristics.
+This project, completed as part of my OpenClassrooms Data Analyst training, aimed to develop a solution capable of automatically identifying counterfeit euro banknotes based on their geometric characteristics.
 As a Data Analyst consultant, I had the opportunity to collaborate with the **National Organization for Counterfeit Money Prevention (ONCFM)**, an institution dedicated to detecting and preventing counterfeiting.

 ---